 In the facility, fibre plants such as hemp, nettle, hops or flax can be processed into various fibre-based materials.
 Low-weight and environmentally friendly produced, plant fibers are a sustainable alternative for example as reinforcement in composite materials.
 The aim is a significant reduction of process costs and plant investments while ensuring high quality of product and process.

-The technical labs allow research along the entire process chain - from the optimization of the substrates to the microbiology in the fermenter, development of new reactor types, process monitoring and control, to the utilization of the digestate.
+The pilot plant provides the opportunity to work on research questions along the entire biogas process chain - from the optimisation of substrates to the microbiology in the fermenter, novel reactor types, process monitoring and control up to the exploitation of the fermentation residue.

-Excellently equipped laboratories (e.g. MALDI-TOF/MS, flow cytometry, confocal laser scanning microscopy) allow the study and evaluation of fresh foods as well as new methods for treatment, transportation, storage and presentation – from laboratory-scale to practice.
+Excellently equipped laboratories (e.g. MALDI-TOF/MS, flow cytometry, confocal laser scanning microscopy) enable the analysis and evaluation of fresh food as well as new methods for processing, transportation, storage and presentation – from laboratory-scale to practice.

-The center for drying comprising a drying lab for conducting tests on semi-technical scale and an analytical laboratory forms the experimental basis for research and development of energy efficient as well as quality ensuring processes for preservation (drying, cooling and ventilation) and refinement of agricultural products.
+Our drying lab is the experimental basis for the research and development of energy-efficient and product-friendly processes for the preservation (drying, cooling and ventilation) and refinement of agricultural products..